The Board of Directors hereby submits the report of the business and

 - Financial Services

-- Retail, CPG & Logistics
+- Retail, CPG and Logistics

-- Energy, Utilities, Communications & Services
+- Energy, Utilities, Communications and Services

-- Life Sciences, Healthcare & Insurance
+- Life Sciences, Healthcare and Insurance

 - Infosys Global Consulting

 – Enterprise Mobility

 – Application Development Services

 – Application Modernization Services